rhdtownsend/msg/docs/source/ref-guide/installation.rst

 TOOLS
   Enable building of development tools (default ``yes``)

-If a variable is not set, then its default value is assumed.
+If an environment variable is not set, then its default value is assumed.

 .. _github-access: